dkolkena/adhd/adhd.md

 ^ Non-stimulant medications help by boosting norepinephrine, decreasing impulsivity – less risk of abuse, take longer to work

 ^ There is no single drug that works for everyone!
+What works for me might be awful for you, and vice versa.
 Figuring out drug/dosage is a process with your doc

 ^ It's also possible that no drugs are ideal or worth the side effects.
 Some people choose not to medicate, and that's okay!